In this LaCie hard drive review I’ll be sharing my personal experience with both the 1TB (terrabyte) & 2TB model.

 This post contains affiliate links.
 I may receive compensation if you buy something.
 Read my disclosure for more details.

 I’ll also be sharing if I think LaCie hard drives are worth the investment this year.

 🔔 I’ve been using LaCie products since 2011.

 ✨ I bought my first LaCie hard drive in 2016 and my second in 2020.

 💾 They’ve served me very well.
 I’m investing in the 5TB version soon.

 🔎 Check out the 5TB LaCie hard drive here.

-LaCie Hard Drive Review for 2021: Background
+LaCie Hard Drive Review: Background

 I’m no stranger to LaCie drives.
 I started using my first LaCie hard drive (1TB) around 2011 when I was working professionally with multimedia, specifically video.